msupply-foundation/conforma-server/README.md

 Load snapshot with
 `yarn use_snapshot`, optional snapshot name can be provided as a parameter (defaults to current)

-Single file GraphQL mutation set of snapshotted data can be found in `./database/snapshot/{snapshot name}.graphql`

-See documentation for more details
+See documentation for more details (more parameters can be specified to control profile, snapshot files, etc..)

 ## Triggers and Actions